-The URI Outreach Center works alongside professionals from the Coastal Resources Management Council (CRMC), the Rhode Island Department of Environmental Management, and the New England Regional Water Program to gather information about techniques related to invasive plant eradication and management.
+The URI Extension Outreach Center works alongside professionals from the RI Coastal Resources Management Council (CRMC), the RI Natural History Survey and the URI Department of Plant Sciences and Entomology to gather information about techniques related to invasive plant eradication and management.

 We conduct professional training programs that provide participants with working knowledge of the following topics: